ora0600/confluent-ksqldb-hands-on-workshop/labs/00_Setup-Env.md

 ```

 # Load data
 For some topics we prepared some data files to be load into Confluent Platform Kafka cluster.
 These files are used to produce data into topics.
-Later we will also use connectors and `INSERT Statements`:
+Later we will also use connectors and `INSERT Statements`.
+Note: Windows users must use Windows PowerShell to run these commands.
 ```bash
 # produce data orders
 docker exec -it workshop-kafka bash -c 'cat /produce-data/orders.json | kafka-console-producer --topic orders --broker-list localhost:9092  --property "parse.key=true" --property "key.separator=:"'